Ideology of the Chinese Communist Party: Socialist modernization

 Throughout the 20th century, ideology served two functions: first, to achieve the modernization of China, and second, to provide unity where there was fragmentation and struggle.
 The thought most linked to modernity in early China was Marxism, which analysed different social structures and relations.
 Mao conceived a Chinese version of Marxism, in which a proletarian revolution was amended to a peasant-dominated revolution.
-This change gave traction to a utopian modernist view and led to the Chinese Revolution in 1949.
+This change gave traction to a utopian modernist view and led to the Chinese Communist Revolution in 1949.
 The immediate post-1949 consensus was intimately linked with the idea of an "alternative modernity that transcended capitalist modernity and its Eurocentric assumptions of historical teleology and economist determinism."
 The impact of this was in two key areas: the introduction of Marxist terms such as proletariat, bourgeoisie, petit bourgeoisie, capitalist to denote class, for Mao's emphasis class struggle in Chinese society, and the creation of the party-state.

 The Maoist vision of modernity never "enjoyed entire hegemony" within the party, and was always contested even at the height of Mao's power.
 Zhou Enlai's launching of the Four Modernizations in 1965 (and again 1975) are an example of this.
 When Mao died, the Four Modernizations replaced class struggle as the party's key objective.
 This vision eventually led to the enfranchisement of the private market economy and the establishment of new institutions, and became Deng Xiaoping's "socialism with Chinese characteristics".
 This in turn led to the adoption of alternative visions of modernity popular in the Western world.
 Ideological change led to factional strife, with many leading members of the party calling for a return to the classical socialist model of development.
 From the outside world these changes may seem odd: a society which looks more capitalist by the day is still ruled by a party that claims "fidelity to socialism".
 There is "less understanding of how this looks from within".
 A break with the basic tenets of Maoist thought came in the 1990s, when Jiang Zemin talked of the need to let private entrepreneurs join the party.
 This decision had a stronger connection to realpolitik then to ideological conviction.
 By the 16th National Congress, the private sector was one of the most dominant forces in society, a constituency the party could not ignore if it wished to hold on to power.